YuriyTimoshenkov/OctopusPPC/README.md

 ######As Is
 Tiny Payment Processing Center engine with support of:
-- payment by account API & workflow
+- payment by account: API & workflow implemented
 - DB integration: mongo db
 - no custom partners API